John Stewart (campaigner)

-John Stewart (born 1950) is a British environmental campaigner who specializes in transport issues and noise pollution.
+John Stewart (born 1950) is a British environmental campaigner who specialises in transport issues and noise pollution.
 In the 1980s and 1990s, he helped coordinate a national network of community groups that successfully campaigned against the British government's then-£23-billion road-building programme.
 Later, Stewart led the successful campaign against a third runway at Heathrow Airport.
-He has several times been recognized as one of Britain's most effective environmental campaigners.
+He has several times been recognised as one of Britain's most effective environmental campaigners.

 Early life

-Stewart was born in Rhodesia (now Zimbabwe) and raised in Edinburgh by a family from the Scottish Highlands.
+Stewart was born in Southern Rhodesia (now Zimbabwe) and raised in Edinburgh by a family from the Scottish Highlands.
 After studying social policy at Bristol Polytechnic, he moved to London in the early 1980s and has lived there ever since.

 Road campaigning

 Stewart began campaigning in the early 1980s, initially on the issue of better public transport.

 Stewart has recalled that he began fighting road-building schemes in the mid-1980s after taking a wrong turn walking through London and finding himself alongside the Blackwall Tunnel Northern Approach Road: "I was hit by a wall of fast-moving traffic all the way from the Blackwall Tunnel to the Bow flyover...
 And as I looked at the tower blocks, flats and estates within yards of the road and saw the children playing beside the roaring traffic, I thought: 'never again should this kind of road be built'".

 Stewart later became chair of ALARM (All London Against the Road-building Menace), an umbrella group helping to link 150 local community campaigns in London.
-In the early 1990s, working with Twyford Down activist and poet Emma Must and transport campaigner Jonathan Bray, Stewart transformed ALARM into a national organization, ALARM-UK, to give 250 local campaigns a more powerful voice against the UK's national road-building programme.
-The organization's approach was summarized in the headline of a 1995 Guardian article as "Faith, hope and anger: An alliance between the respectable middle classes and radical activists is taking on that scourge of city life the car".
+In the early 1990s, working with Twyford Down activist and poet Emma Must and transport campaigner Jonathan Bray, Stewart transformed ALARM into a national organisation, ALARM-UK, to give 250 local campaigns a more powerful voice against the UK's national road-building programme.
+The organisation's approach was summarised in the headline of a 1995 Guardian article as "Faith, hope and anger: An alliance between the respectable middle classes and radical activists is taking on that scourge of city life the car".
 As Stewart told ALARM-UK's inaugural national conference in 1993: "The Department of Transport's nightmare is that isolated local groups that have sprung up to fight a road scheme will start talking to each other, sharing information and co-ordinating campaigns.
 We want to make that nightmare come true".

 By the mid-1990s, virtually all of the UK roads programme had been cancelled: the original 600 planned roads were cut down to just 50 by the Labour government elected in 1997.

-Low Traffic Neighbourhoods
+Low traffic neighbourhoods

-From 2020 onwards his campaigning efforts have been focused on opposition to Low Traffic Neighbourhoods, putting him at odds with almost all other transport and environmental campaigners and campaign groups including, but not limited to, Sustrans, Living Streets, Greenpeace, London Cycling Campaign and Cycling UK (who support LTNs as part of a suite of measures to reduce motor traffic dominance and improve conditions for walking and cycling).
+From 2020 onwards his campaigning efforts have been focused on opposition to low traffic neighbourhoods, putting him at odds with almost all other transport and environmental campaigners and campaign groups including, but not limited to, Sustrans, Living Streets, Greenpeace, London Cycling Campaign and Cycling UK (who support LTNs as part of a suite of measures to reduce motor traffic dominance and improve conditions for walking and cycling).